-Unlike hybrid apps, native apps are built especially for the platform they’re to be used on (iOS, Android etc).
-React Native allows a proportion of the code to be shared between platforms and empowers developers to create apps which feel less clunky and perform better than hybrid apps.
+Unlike hybrid apps, native apps are built for the platform they’re to be used on (iOS, Android, etc.).
+React Native allows a proportion of the script to be shared between platforms and empowers developers to create apps that feel less clunky and perform better than hybrid apps.

-With both React Native and Native apps, gestures like pinching or double tapping work in the way you’d expect them to work on your operating system.
+With both React Native and Native apps, gestures like pinching or double-tapping work in the way you’d expect them to work on your operating system.

 We have discussed the main native vs hybrid app differences and how they affect the development process.
 Now let’s focus on the characteristics of native app and hybrid app through the lens of the frameworks: Ionic and React Native.
 We made a table comparing each technology: